plazplex/Slackwork/README.md

 # Slackwork
-Slackwork is a based-RC7 executor, made by Plazplex (ilsonation).
+Slackwork is a based-RC7 executor, made by Plazplex.

+But sadly, this is a client-side executor, not external ss executor.